-Close to 70% of our interns are offered full-time or part-time employment after their internship.
+About 50% of our interns are offered full-time or part-time employment after their internship.

 Average pay is typically above minimum wage - to highlight a few, most recently Management interns averaged $16.65/hour; Marketing interns averaged $15.92/hour and Economics interns averaged $14/hour.